In this article we’ll cover the basic steps required to install a clean Linux CentOS 8 from scratch and initial server setup.

 These utilities are enough for me, but you can install those you got used to.

 I do not use automatic system update, since I always install the updates I need manually.
-If you want to configure automatic update, install the dnf-automatic package:
+If you want to configure automatic updates, install the dnf-automatic package:

 # dnf install -y dnf-automatic